 Some authorities, usually government agencies, can acquire Crown land compulsorily.
 Most land acquired this way supports the development of public infrastructure such as schools, roads, hospitals and parks.

 NSW acquiring authorities

-The Land Acquisition (Just Terms Compensation) Act 1991 NSW (Just Terms) provides a statutory process for empowered authorities to acquire any interest in land for a public purpose.
+The NSW Land Acquisition (Just Terms Compensation) Act 1991 (Just Terms Act) gives empowered authorities a process to acquire any interest (legal right) in land for a public purpose.
 Entities that are authorised by legislation to acquire Crown land compulsorily can use the Just Terms Act.
 These entities are:

-- any other authority authorised to acquire land by compulsory process.
+- any other authority the government permits to compulsorily acquire land.

-The department is responsible for the state’s interest in land administered under the Crown Land Management Act 2016, and it represents the registered owner’s interest in Crown land that is subject to a compulsory acquisition.
+The department is responsible for the state’s interest in land administered under the Crown Land Management Act 2016.
+It represents the registered owner’s interest in Crown land that is subject to a compulsory acquisition.

 The acquisition process